thenamekavyasingh/algovisuals/README.md

 🔮 Roadmap

-Add Heap Sort, Counting Sort, Radix Sort
+-> Add Heap Sort, Counting Sort, Radix Sort

-Graph algorithms: Floyd-Warshall, Prim’s, Kruskal’s
+-> Graph algorithms: Floyd-Warshall, Prim’s, Kruskal’s

-Export animations as GIF/video
+-> Export animations as GIF/video

-Mobile-optimized UI
+-> Mobile-optimized UI

+👩‍💻 Author

+Made with ❤️ by Kavya Singh
+🌟 If you liked the project, don’t forget to star ⭐ the repo !!

+🤝 Contributions

+Contributions, issues, and feature requests are welcome!
+Feel free to fork this repo and open a PR.